-6.1 Strategy Towards Effective Communication of the Results of R&I
+6.1 R&I Impact Monitoring and Assessment

 WHY: To enable strong and the most desirable public presence, active stakeholder engagement and effective, multi-flow knowledge and eco-innovation dissemination have a role to play in efforts aiming to increase impact of BANOS.
 A strong, strategic communications approach ultimately transpires to having an ample number of key stakeholders applying to calls, participating in projects as well as end-users of knowledge and eco-technological advances implementing the results generated in support of the long-term sustainability action.